-The Church above the gate is first mentioned in records in 1264 when it was also destroyed by fire; It was rebuilt and has been much restored over the centuries.
+The church above the gate is first mentioned in records in 1264 when it was destroyed by fire; it was rebuilt and has been restored at various times over the centuries.
 Churches built over city gates were common in medieval times, but only a few survive today.

 St Swithun’s Church features in literature as St Cuthbert’s in Anthony Trollope’s novel “The Warden”.